jonathan9879/lab-feedback-on-others-project/README.md

 1) Look for the repository of the partner you have been assigned to.

 2) Read the README file.
 After reading it, can you answer these questions?
   - Is the goal of the project clear to you?
+Yes
   - Do you know what are the main questions that your partner wants to answer?
+Yes, the hypothesis
   - Do you know your partners' hypotheses?
+Yes
   - What is the source of the data that your partner is going to use?
   - Has your partner defined any coding conventions?

 3) Take a look at the folder structure of your partner's repository.